Pedebruin/PMD_Code/README.md

 # PMD_Code
-This repository is made to support the design project of groun A3 for the course ME46015 - Precision Mechanism Design 2020/2021 at the Delft University of Technology.
+This repository is made to support the design project of group A3 for the course ME46015 - Precision Mechanism Design 2020/2021 at the Delft University of Technology.
 The code is entirely written and mainained by:

   + Jos Boetzkes